-Our aim is to ensure that tenants can enjoy living in their homes and on their estates free of disturbance.
-The local housing estate management team work closely with other key agencies when dealing with anti-social behaviour, ranging from the Police, Social Services, Education, the Probation Service, Youth Offending Team, Environmental Health and other service providers within the district.
+The Housing Estate Management team work closely with other key agencies when dealing with anti social behaviour (see leaflet below) ranging from the Police, Social Services, Education, the Probation Service, Youth Offending Team, Environmental Health and other service providers within the district.

-In addition, local staff are supported by the P.C.S.O's who work closely in developing strategies to reduce levels of anti-social behaviour in supporting the Crime and Disorder Reduction Partnership Strategy.
+In addition, local staff are supported by the P.C.S.O's who work closely in developing strategies to reduce levels of anti-social behaviour in supporting the Community Safety Strategy. (see leaflet below)

-For further information or to report anti-social behaviour, please complete our online form, contact us on 01543 462621 or email us at EMTeam@cannockchasedc.gov.uk with your details.
-You can also refer to our Policy & Procedure Summary on Anti-social Behaviour and Anti-Social Behaviour and Hate Crime Policy.
+For further information or to report anti-social behaviour, please contact us on 01543 462621 or email us at EMTeam@cannockchasedc.gov.uk with your details.
+You can also refer to our Policy & Procedure Summary on Anti-social Behaviour (see leaflet below)and Anti-Social Behaviour and Hate Crime Policy.

 In certain cases of anti-social behaviour and neighbour disputes, Cannock Chase Council will use an independent from the Council mediation service to empower people to work together to resolve their problems.
 Solutions are offered by the parties themselves, enabling them to remain in control of any outcomes.
 Resolutions are only created if all parties are in full agreement.
 Agreements made are not legally binding, however, parties are more likely to adhere to them because they have created them themselves.